lloydkevin/hugo-wd/content/post/2005-12-20-yahoo-using-fastcgi-for-moveable-type.md

   - Fast CGI

 ---
 Yahoo recently introduced a new service to their Yahoo!
 Web Hosting.
-It&#8217;s the popular blogging package, Movable Type.
+It's the popular blogging package, Movable Type.
 One of the features listed for Movable Types is:

 > Speed &#8212; Use of **FastCGI** makes the Movable Type experience on Yahoo!
 Web hosting services the fastest on the web